razin99/java-docker-vscode/README.md

+# What is this?
+This helps if you want to use java in docker.
+I'm currently using this for COMP2511 in 21T2.
+You may need to edit `run.sh` and/or `init.sh` to suite your needs

 # Pre-requisite
 Download `jdk-11.0.11_linux-x64_bin.tar.gz` from oracle, you may need to sign in.
 If you want to use a different version, you'll need to modify the